Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 The goal is for you to develop your self-editing skills so you can save time and money on unnecessary rounds of editing.
 After going through the class, you’ll be amazed at how many flaws you’ll see in your manuscript.
 You’ll also have the tools to fix these weaknesses and escalate your project to the next level.

 Regarding peer critiques, this is not a critique group.
 Since students sign up at various times and it’s self-paced, each person is working on a different lesson.
-In the student discussion forum, there is a thread where class members can network and try to connect with partners for outside critiques, but a connection isn’t guaranteed.
+In the bonus Facebook forum, (a special unit inside the Shortcuts for Writers Facebook group), there are threads where class members can network and connect with partners for outside critiques, but a connection isn’t guaranteed.

 Q. Will this course teach me grammar and punctuation rules?

 A. Not in depth.
+It will give you a broad overview.
 This class focuses on developmental big picture concepts such as plot, characterization, and point of view; scene level tips such as improving dialogue, description, and pacing; and line editing tips like word choice, style, and conciseness.

 As a novelist, your priority should be on writing an evocative, compelling story with a strong backbone.
 Once you’ve done that, you can focus on fixing the nitty gritty grammar and punctuation.
 If you focus on those errors too soon, before you rewrite and revise, then your copyedits could become obsolete.